-These weeks of leave can be taken in chunks at any time before the child’s first birthday or first year anniversary of adoption, but 8 weeks notice must be given to employers and the number of periods of leave are capped at 3 per person.
-This means that parents couldn’t, say, take a week of leave, then work a week, take another week of leave, etc. The cap is there to stop things getting too complex.
-Parents and partners need to therefore approach their employers (eight weeks in advance) with a considered time plan.
+These weeks of leave can be taken in chunks at any time before the child’s first birthday or first year anniversary of adoption, but 8 weeks notice must be given to employers and the number of periods of leave is capped at 3 per person.
+This means that parents couldn’t, say, take a week of leave, then work a week, take another week of leave, etc. The cap is there to stop things from getting too complex.
+Parents and partners need to, therefore, approach their employers (eight weeks in advance) with a considered time plan.

 Employers also have the right to refuse non-consecutive requests for leave if it will badly affect the business.
 For example, a father may ask for 4 weeks off in May, 4 weeks in July and 2 weeks in October.
 An employer would have the right to refuse this but would not be able to refuse a request for 10 continuous weeks off.

 It is estimated that this new law will apply to 285,000 couples in the UK.

 Shared parental leave applies to couples whose child is born on or after 5th April 2015.
 It also applies to couples matched with an adopted child on or after this date.
 SPL also applies to same-sex couples, couples who are cohabiting and couples bringing up a child together in a household even if the child is from a previous relationship.

 To qualify for SPL, you must both share responsibility for the child.
 Also:

 - The mother/adopter must have been continuously employed by the same employer for at least 26 weeks by the end of the 15th week before the due date/adoption date and they must remain with that employer throughout SPL.